Florian-Wilhelm/Raspberry-Pi/Project11/Readme.md

 SW V0.2x -> non IoT / OLED display / acoustic burglar detection

-SW V0.4x -> IoT (not all files will be uploaded here, e.g. the WiFi specific setup.h); OLED display functions will be removed by and by, for rendering the data will take place on a computer.
+SW V0.4x -> IoT (not all necessary files can be uploaded, in order to build a webserver you need several files in the SDK); OLED display functions will be removed in subsequent SW-Versions

 ## Thermal image